abuturabofficial/ibm-devops-software-engineering/README.md

 3) Introduction to Agile Development and Scrum
 4) Introduction to Software Engineering
 5) Hands-on Introduction to Linux Commands and Shell Scripting

+**Additional Resources:** You may not fully understand & complete the final project of creating bash backup script, without some extra help.
+As, this course only covers the few basics points.
+I would recommend following the following tutorial from [LearnLinuxTV](https://youtube.com/playlist?list=PLT98CRl2KxKGj-VKtApD8-zCqSaN2mD4w).
+This tutorial covers few more things that were missing in this course, which are required or good to know for the final project.

 6) Getting Started with Git and GitHub
 7) Python for Data Science, AI & Development
 8) Python Project for AI & Application Development